ibmjulius/ldap-phpadmin/README.md

 Additional documentaion can be found under the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
 Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues
-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/Accenture/adop-phpldapadmin/issues).
+If you have any problems with or questions about this image, please contact us.

 ## Contribute
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Accenture/adop-phpldapadmin/issues), especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.